We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 Aspergers Syndrome is a type of autism where the person has average or above average learning abilities, with some of the challenges of autism, particularly around social communication.
 Some countries no longer use the term Aspergers syndrome.
 As with autism, CVI can cause the challenges of Aspergers, be partly responsible, or not present at all.

-In line with current assessment criteria, a child can have CVI and autism.
-What you need to understand for your child, is whether their CVI is causing the autistic behaviours, because if so, parenting that helps such children access and understand what they were previously missing, in our experience can result in exciting outcomes.
+In line with current assessment criteria, a person can have CVI and autism.
+What you need to understand for the person, is whether their CVI is causing the autistic behaviours, because if so, support that helps such people access and understand what they were previously missing, in our experience can result in exciting outcomes.

 Further reading CVI Autism Blog